h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_glrm.rst

             model.transform(testingDF).show(false)

-        If you want to get the resulting X matrix, set a custom name for a H2O Frame representing the matrix via ``setRepresentationName`` method and run the following:
+        If you want to get the resulting X matrix, set a custom name for an H2O Frame representing the matrix via ``setRepresentationName`` method and run the following:

         .. code:: scala